Taxes and assessment complaints

 Yes.
 If you have filed a complaint against your assessment you must still pay your taxes by the due date on the bill to avoid a late payment penalty.

-If the Assessment Review Board (LARB or CARB) or Court of Queen’s Bench or Municipal Government Board makes a decision on your complaint that results in a lower tax levy, the reduction is credited to the tax account.
+If the Assessment Review Board (LARB or CARB) or Court of King's Bench or Municipal Government Board makes a decision on your complaint that results in a lower tax levy, the reduction is credited to the tax account.
 If this tax reduction results in a credit balance, interest is paid on the municipal portion.
 A refund cheque is issued for accounts with a credit balance greater than $25.
 (Credits of less than $25 will remain on the account.)

 What is involved in selling my property with a complaint pending?

-Refunds resulting from an Assessment Review Board or Court of Queen’s Bench or Municipal Government Board decision are made to the owner-on-record at the time of issue.
+Refunds resulting from an Assessment Review Board or Court of King's Bench or Municipal Government Board decision are made to the owner-on-record at the time of issue.
 If you sell your property, the refund will be mailed to the new owner unless the new owner specifically gives written instruction authorizing Tax Services to release any funds to you.

 It is recommended that you have any arrangement regarding the redirection of proceeds from an assessment appeal included in your sale agreement, with a copy of this agreement being forwarded to Tax Services.